The Impact of Architectural Design on Montessori Daycare Centers

 The Role of Outdoor Spaces

-Integrating outdoor spaces within Montessori daycare centers further enhances children’s capacity for creativity and learning.
+Integrating outdoor spaces within Montessori daycare centers enhances children’s capacity for creativity and learning.
 Nature plays an essential role in the Montessori philosophy, and outdoor environments provide more than just recreation; they stimulate exploration and learning.

 Research supports the idea that outdoor experiences enrich children's cognitive development.
 Outdoor classrooms and gardens can serve as extensions of indoor learning areas, encouraging hands-on activities and interaction with the natural world.